 How to watch

-The match starts at 15:00 GMT and is available to watch for £10 with an iFollow pass, which can be purchased here.
+The match starts at 15:00 GMT and is available to watch for £10 via iFollow.
+Passes can be purchased here.

 What the managers have said

-Warburton is hoping his side can build on their win at Vicarage Road but is aware of the threat Blackburn pose.
+Warburton is hoping his side can build on their win at Vicarage Road but is aware of the quality Blackburn have at their disposal.

 "Blackburn go about their work under the radar.
 They have a tremendous squad put together by Tony Mowbray, who is an outstanding manager, and they are very dangerous opponents," he told the QPR website.